 Miss Leopold Long-suffering teacher of German, often disappointed by Division One (especially Lucy and Ingrid).

 Mrs Evans "I think it’s worth spending a whole year in the Sixth Form just to have Current Events with Mrs Evans."

 'Dutronc' - a.k.a.
 Hans Otto Zach Astonishingly attractive young German met skiing.
 Not to be confused with his lookalike, the rising French pop star Jacques Dutronc.

-Polnareff Poetic French singer-songwriter Michel Polnareff shot to fame in 1966 and became a pop legend.
+Polnareff, or Poldo Poetic French singer-songwriter Michel Polnareff shot to fame in 1966 and became a pop legend.
 Ingrid and Anya shared a keen interest in him, culminating in the best day of Ingrid's life.

 Mark Goldman The 18-year-old son of family friends, one of the few boys Ingrid actually met (though only twice).
 He was a 'snazz', albeit an unobtainable one.

 Eileen Delightful godmother to Ingrid, and stepmother to 24-year-old Diana (who wore Courreges boots and who Ingrid secretly admired).